Find Affordable College Courses

 149 Yearly Graduations

 The most popular school in the United States for public health education and promotion students seekinga master's degree is Emory University.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,660 per year, while in-state graduate students, on average, pay $44,800 per year.
-During the 2020-2021 academic year, 149 people received their master's degree in public health education and promotion from Emory.
-Of these students, 88% were women and 51% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $59,920 per year, while in-state graduate students, on average, pay $46,800 per year.
+During the most recent year for which we have data, 149 people received their master's degree in public health education and promotion from Emory.
+About 95% of this group were women, and 69% were students from an underrepresented racial-ethnic group.

 #2